Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Source Catalogs

 \section{Source Catalogs}

 Our chance coincidence calculation (see Sec.~\ref{sec:test}) depends critically on the number of sources we consider as neutrino emitters and how we assume that the neutrino flux scales with their properties, which enters as a weight in our analysis.
-Since our calculation is done a-posteriori, we test several scenarios to avoid a fine-tuning of the significance calculation.
-We consider the following two source catalogs: \begin{itemize} \item All the 351 sources in the Turin-SyCAT catalog \citep{turincatalog}, a multifrequency catalog of Seyfert galaxies.
-This choice is motivated by the recent evidence of neutrino emission from the Seyfert galaxy, NGC 1068 \citep{ngc1068neutrinos}.
-The same catalog was used by~\citet{2023arXiv230609018N}. \item All the 50757 Active Galactic Nuclei (AGNs) in the Milliquas catalog (including quasars) \citep{milliquas}.
-In general, the processes suggested for neutrino production in NGC 1068, could also take place in other types of AGN.
-Therefore, to be more agnostic, we test a catalog of all AGN. \end{itemize} In both cases, we assume that the sources are neutrino standard candles, i.e. the neutrino flux scales with the inverse of the distance squared.
+Since our calculation is done a-posteriori, we use several catalogs to avoid a fine-tuning of the significance calculation.
+We consider the following two source catalogs: \begin{itemize} \item All the 351 sources in the Turin-SyCAT catalog~\citep{turincatalog}, a multifrequency catalog of Seyfert galaxies.
+This choice is motivated by the recent evidence of neutrino emission from the Seyfert galaxy NGC~1068~\citep{ngc1068neutrinos}.
+The same catalog was used by~\citet{2023arXiv230609018N}. \item All the 71345 Active Galactic Nuclei (AGNs) in the Milliquas catalog detected in X-ray (including quasars)~\citep{milliquas}.
+In general, the processes suggested for neutrino production in NGC~1068, could also take place in other types of AGN.
+Therefore, to be more agnostic, we test a catalog of all AGN.
+As several models suggest the X-ray flux as good tracer for neutrino emission~\citep{Inouexray, kotaxray, alixray}, we limit our search to the X-ray detected AGNs. \end{itemize} In both cases, we use the inverse of the source distance squared as a weight~(Sec.~\ref{subsubsec:signal}).
+This overly simplified standard candle assumption does most properly not describe the reality, but is a conservative assumption given the lack of knowledge on the neutrino production and its multiwavelength tracers.
+A weighting scheme based on a more precise model, which takes into account the individual source properties, should result in a better description of the relative weights, and thus lead to a rejection of the null hypothesis at higher significance.
 The redshift provided by the corresponding catalog was used as a distance estimator.
-We chose our test to be agnostic and therefore did not assume any correlation of the neutrino flux with the flux in a given band.
+We chose our test to be agnostic, and therefore did not assume any correlation of the neutrino flux with the flux in a given band.
 We do note that several models suggest the intrinsic X-ray flux as a good tracer for neutrino emission \citep{Inouexray, kotaxray, alixray}.
 However, estimating the intrinsic X-ray is model dependent \citep{BASSxray}.
 As we desire to design a statistical test whose results are robust with a minimal set of assumptions, we chose to use only the distance as a tracer of the expected neutrino flux (see Sec.~\ref{sec:test}).
-However, for completeness reasons, we also performed a test using the intrinsic fluxes from \citet{BASSxray} as tracer in Appendix~\ref{sec:xraytest}.
+However, for completeness reasons, we also performed a test using the intrinsic fluxes from \citet{BASSxray} as tracer in Appendix~\ref{sec:xraytest} and, as alternative agnostic method, another test setting equal weights to each source in~Appendix~\ref{sec:noweight}.